AlexJReid/blog/content/posts/local-api/index.md

 Hello world!!!
 ```

 The output from the local `message` service instance can be changed by restarting the process with a different environment variable.
 The change is immediately available all other services running in this environment that know to pass the `x-debug: 1` header.
-There was no need for a redeploy.
+If the services are set to _propagate context_ or in other words, pass that header on to any services that they call, end to end tests can be run that exercise the local service.

 ```bash